morse-simulator/morse/doc/man/morse_man_page.rst

 Commands
 --------
 :[None]:
-        Launchs the simulator interface with a default scene
+        Launches the simulator interface with a default scene
 :create filename:
-        Creates a new empty scene and launchs the simulator interface
+        Creates a new empty scene and launches the simulator interface
 :run filename:
         Runs a simulation without loading the simulator interface
 :exec filename: